Team-Salt-Lake-City/project-prep/ProjectPrep4.md

 [results.html](http://framebox.org/ApGqp)
 [about-us.html](http://framebox.org/ApGQb)

-### Tasks
-Wireframes allow you to experiment with the look and feel of a website without committing any code.
-Create your wireframe in a digital tool.
-Whiteboard wireframes will not be accepted.

-Provide an image of your wireframes in the readme of your project.

 ## User Stories
 Start out by creating at least 5 user stories for your approved project.
 The outline/requirements for user stories can be found [HERE](https://codefellows.github.io/common_curriculum/projects/UserStories)